RROxford/new-theme/_initiatives/OxFOSS.md

 ---
 Free(Libre) Open Source Software (OxFOSS) meetups are held regularly to discuss free software.
 [Subscribe to the OxFOSS mailing list](https://web.maillist.ox.ac.uk/ox/subscribe/oxcrn-announce) to stay informed!

-This initiative aims at bringing together people with an interest in free(dom) and open source software, particularly in an academic context.
+This initiative aims to bring together people with an interest in software freedom and open source, particularly in an academic context.
 Meetings are a mix of informal discussion and invited talks.

-During Michaelmas term, meetings will be held on every other Mondays 3PM UK time.
+During Michaelmas term, meetings will be held  every other Monday at 3PM UK time.

 Outline
 - 19/10 3PM-4.30PM - _Discussion_: **Intro to OxFOSS + Practical reasons for using free/open source software in academia**
 - 02/11 3PM-4PM - _Seminar by Rowan Wilson and Andrew Katz_: **Licensing research software: public domain? copyleft? permissive?**
-- 16/11 3PM-4PM - _Discussion_: **What can we do as a local FOSS community to advocate locally for FOSS?**
+- 16/11 3PM-4PM - _Discussion_: **What can we do as a local FOSS community to advocate for FOSS at Oxford?**
-- 30/11 3PM-4PM - TBD
+- 30/11 3PM-4PM - TBC/TBD

 Details
 - **Practical reasons for using free/open source software in academia**
 _19/10 3PM-4.30PM - Discussion_

-Advocating for the use of  free and open source software is often made difficult by the fact that proprietary are deemed more convenient: either because they come with a larger set of features, or because they are already well established in one's community.
+Advocating for the use of free and open source software is often made difficult by the fact that proprietary alternatives are deemed more convenient: either because they come with a larger set of features, or because they are already well established in one's community.
 In this first OxFOSS event we will discuss what the  practical reasons are for using FOSS, with a focus on academic research and scholarship.
 Free software is in fact widely used by many researchers for specialized tasks: R, scipy/numpy, jupyter, LaTeX...
 What are the reasons behind this popularity?